Santer-Poos II Government: Economic policy

 The period of 1989-1994 was marked by the launch of the Single European Market (1993) and Luxembourg's definitive integration in the economic part of the European Community.
 From the early 1990s, there was an increase in cross-border movements, which benefited the Luxembourgish economy and supported growth.
 For its economic development, Luxembourg was strongly dependent on trade with neighbouring regions.
 The Greater Region not only provided an increasing proportion of the workforce, but also contributed significantly to the fiscal stability of the Grand Duchy through the direct and indirect taxes paid by the cross-border workers.

 The medium-term future of the steel industry seemed secure, even though employment continued to decrease in this industrial branch.
 ARBED pursued its programmes of improving its productivity and re-centring on its strategic activities.
 The government concentrated its efforts on regional aid, small and medium businesses and research and development.
-Thus, the decrease in jobs in steel could be partially compensated by the creation of 45 businesses from 1989 to 1993.
+Thus, the decrease in jobs in steel was partially compensated by the creation of 45 businesses from 1989 to 1993.
 Particular attention was given to the media and audiovisual sectors.
 Through the law of 11 April 1990 on the creation of a National Fund for the Support of Audiovisual Production and the law of 27 July 1991 on electronic media, the government tried to put the country in a favourable position for a market with strong growth potential.

 The financial centre, which continued to develop and diversify, made up an increasing part of GDP.
 In 1992, the reintroduction of the withholding tax (Quellensteuer) in Germany led to the establishment of new German banks in the Grand Duchy.
 In parallel, the public finances' dependence on the financial sector increased.
 In 1994, while the banks only employed one-tenth of the workforce, they paid a quarter of income taxes.
 The levies paid by investment funds and holding companies made up a significant part of public revenue.
 Confronted with attacks in the international press attempting to discredit banking activities in Luxembourg, the government took measures to strengthen its control over the financial sector.
 The law of 7 July 1989 included provisions to act against money-laundering.
 The law of 5 April 1993 on the financial sector fixed the conditions of banking secrecy and obliged credit institutions to know their clients.
-The law of 22 December 1993 on tax fraud was direct at fraudulent activities which affect the public interest.
+The law of 22 December 1993 on tax fraud was directed at fraudulent activities which affect the public interest.
 This bundle of measures, when hand in hand with a strengthening of the powers of the regulatory authorities, and aimed to safeguard the moral reputation of the Luxembourgish financial centre abroad.